zainsidd13/pocket-tools-app/README.md

 Internet Pocket Tools is deployed on [Netlify](https://www.netlify.com/), providing you with a seamless and hassle-free experience.
 By leveraging Netlify's powerful hosting capabilities, we ensure that the app is always accessible to you.

-You can access the live version of Internet Pocket Tools by visiting [https://your-netlify-app-url.com](https://your-netlify-app-url.com).
+You can access the live version of Internet Pocket Tools by clicking [here](https://64a7598cef91860b48e75117--glowing-cannoli-f85b34.netlify.app/).

 ## Getting Started